CRED-CLUB/ARTIF/README.md

 Solution: In such cases, run the update_check.py file without -s argument.
 This would download all the IPs from the feed.
 This error generally happens when you abruptly interrupt the execution of update_check.py during its initial phase.

+## Roadmap

+- Application Firewall integration support with ARTIF for automatic blocking malicious IPs based on their threat score.
+- Metric visibility over UI dashboard in form of graphical representation to better visualize the threats.

 ## License

 [MIT](https://github.com/CRED-Dev/ARTIF/blob/develop/LICENSE)